elmbridge/curriculum/The Elm Architecture.md

 Html.Events.onClick Update.ChangeText
 ```

 This line of code is key to our application — it maps a potential user action to a `message` that can cause our application to change.
-In this case, clicking on our div causes the the `Update.ChangeText` message to be sent.
+In this case, clicking on our div causes the `Update.ChangeText` message to be sent.

 There are lots of potential user actions defined in the [`Html.Events`](http://package.elm-lang.org/packages/elm-lang/html/latest/Html-Events) library — as with JavaScript, you can track when a user clicks an element, presses a key, or submits a form.
-If you don't map these user actions to a `message`, however, they will ignored by your application.
+If you don't map these user actions to a `message`, however, they will be ignored by your application.

 ### <input type="checkbox"> Step 5